mayankrastogi02/cpen321-study-wimme/documentation/M3_Requirements_and_Design.md

      4. Delete profile
    - **Detailed Flow for Each Independent Scenario**:
      1. **Create Profile**:
-        - **Description**: The actor can create their profile by specifying their username, year, and faculty.
+        - **Description**: The actor can create their profile by specifying their username, year, and faculty
         - **Primary actor(s)**: Student
         - **Main success scenario**:
           1. The actor clicks the create profile button.